V4Fire/Client/src/components/friends/async-render/README.md

 # components/friends/async-render

-This module provides a class to render component fragments asynchronously.
+This module provides a class for rendering component fragments asynchronously.
 It helps to optimize component rendering.

-## How to include this module to your component?
+## How to include this module in your component?

-By default, any component that inherited from [[iBlock]] has the `asyncRender` property.
+By default, any component that inherits from [[iBlock]] has the `asyncRender` property.
-But to use module methods, attach them explicitly to enable tree-shake code optimizations.
+However, to use the module methods, attach them explicitly to enable tree-shake code optimizations.
-Just place the necessary import declaration within your component file.
+Simply place the required import declaration within your component file.

 ```typescript
 import iBlock, { component } from 'components/super/i-block/i-block';